WNCP-AI/skymarket-instructions/tracks/developer/steps/04-mcp-context7.md

 - Be specific about the library, version, and implementation details

 **SkyMarket-Specific Patterns**:
-- **Stripe Connect**: "Implement Stripe Connect marketplace with Express accounts and 15% platform fees. use context7"
+- **Stripe Payments**: "Implement Stripe payment processing with secure transactions and variable pricing. use context7"
 - **Supabase + Next.js**: "Create Supabase authentication middleware for Next.js 15 App Router with TypeScript types. use context7"
 - **React Hook Form**: "Build a drone service booking form with React Hook Form, Zod validation, and date/time selection. use context7"